 Hefeweizen is the most popular wheat-based beer today, but other styles such as dark wheat, clear wheat and wheat bock can still be found.

 So, the next time you are making a sandwich, just think, that was made possible by all of us wheat beer drinkers.

 Canadian Craft Tours works with several breweries that brew traditional and unique varied styles of weissbier.
-Jump on one of our brewery tours offered all across Canada to try some for yourself.
+Jump on one of our brewery tours offered all across Canada in Toronto, Collingwood, Edmonton, Calgary, Kelowna, Vancouver and Victoria to try some for yourself.